 Read the following information carefully and then complete the short quiz at the end to test your knowledge.
 You can then move on to Module B: Searching the web

-The following topics are presented in sequence in Module A: Understanding Research Literature:
+The following topics are presented in Module A: Understanding Research Literature:

 By the end of this section you will be able to:

 - Identify what an academic book is and how it is structured